Physics

 Curriculum Options

 The most popular curricular option in the Department of Physics is the standard physics major.
 Also popular are our two dual major programs in Physics and Mathematics as well as in Physics and Computer Science.
-Also, we offer new dual majors in Electrical Engineering and Physics, and in Mechanical Engineering and Physics.
+Also, we offer dual majors in Electrical Engineering and Physics, and in Mechanical Engineering and Physics.
 All these programs allow well-prepared students to complete the requirements for both majors in four years by taking advantage of the close connections between physics, mathematics, computer science, and engineering.
 In addition, the department offers a physics major with a focus on optical science and engineering.
 The optical science and engineering option, which is the only regional program of this type, includes an interdisciplinary optics/photonics sequence of courses taught by the Department of Physics and the Department of Electrical and Computer Engineering using a state-of-the-art optics teaching laboratory.
 Finally, highly qualified students can earn both a Bachelor’s and Master’s degree in physics by enrolling into the Accelerated Masters program in their junior year.

 All of our physics majors (including the dual majors and physics majors with the optical science and engineering option) take introductory courses in classical mechanics, computational physics, electricity and magnetism, optics, thermodynamics, quantum mechanics, and modern physics, as well as selected specialized courses such as photonics, lasers, or condensed matter physics.
-In addition, all physics majors get involved in research projects with faculty, typically in fields like materials (including bio- and polymer physics), computational physics, and physics education research.
-Two dedicated courses allow students to receive credit for their research efforts.
+In addition, physics majors can get involved in research projects with faculty, typically in fields like materials (including bio- and polymer physics), computational physics, and physics education research.
+A dedicated course allows students to receive credit for their research efforts.
 Any of our curriculum options prepares students for graduate work in physics or related fields and subsequent employment in industry, government, or academia.
 Physics graduates have excellent job perspectives because they are widely valued as creative and persistent problem solvers who are often able to step into leadership positions.

 Career Opportunities

 A great variety of employment opportunities exist for physics majors who wish to pursue careers after obtaining a bachelor’s degree.
 Some find positions in industry or government.
 Many technical industries seek physics graduates for work in software development, engineering, science and lab technician positions, management and sales.
-According to the results of the National Association of Colleges and Employers Winter 2020 Salary Survey, physics majors were expected to receive an average starting salary of $72,086.
+According to the results of the National Association of Colleges and Employers Winter 2024 Salary Survey, physics majors were expected to receive an average starting salary of $75,753.

 As technology continues to develop, there will be a need for skilled people to make new discoveries in the basic sciences.
 Because of this, talented physics majors are encouraged to pursue the doctoral degree.
 Outstanding doctoral graduates in physics find research and teaching positions in universities or employment in government laboratories and research-oriented industries.

 An education in physics is so fundamental that it provides an excellent preparation for graduate education in nearly every technical field, including engineering.
 Additionally, North Dakota State University graduates in physics have entered medical schools and have studied law.
 One past graduate received a doctorate in biophysics and now works at the University of Minnesota Medical School; another is at the Mayo Clinic in Rochester, MN.
 Some of our recent graduates worked on advanced degrees in biomedical engineering, chemical physics, electrical engineering, solid-state physics, meteorology and radiological science.
-A number of recent graduates have pursued graduate studies at schools such as Cornell University, Michigan State University, the University of Minnesota, Carnegie Mellon University, Ohio State University, University of Illinois at Chicago, State University of New York Stony Brook, Rutgers University and Northwestern University.
+A number of recent graduates have pursued graduate studies at schools such as Cornell University, the University of Minnesota, Carnegie Mellon University, Ohio State University, University of Illinois at Chicago, State University of New York Stony Brook, Rutgers University and Northwestern University.

 Financial Aid